In 1907, this, single-truck, combination

 Norway and Paris absorbed the Maine Power Company on May 29, 1914, and 18 months later, on January 6, 1916, the name of the Norway and Paris Street Railway was changed to the Oxford Electric Company.

-The new management immediately undertook the task of rehabilitating the railway to bring it up to the standards of the other traction properties of the central Maine Power Company.
-In 1915, nine hundred feet of the original 45-pound rail were replaced with 70-pound steel and 600 new wood ties were installed.
+The new management immediately undertook the task of rehabilitating the railway to bring it up to the standards of the other traction properties of the Central Maine Power Company.
+In 1915, nine hundred feet of the original 45-pound rail were replaced with 70-pound steel, and 600 new wood ties were installed.
 A 15-foot by 60-foot addition to the carhouse, for the storage of electrical supplies, was constructed.
-In 1916, 2,482 feet of track were relaid with 70-pound rail and 986 new wood ties were installed.
+In 1916, 2,482 feet of track were relaid with the 70-pound rail, and 986 new wood ties were installed.
 Additional improvements were carried out in 1917 - and plans were made to acquire new rolling stock for the line.
 Unfortunately, this never came to pass.

 Abandonment